aruraghuvanshi/Face-R-Face-Recognition/README.md

 # Face-R
-Face-Recognition in Python
-A Face Recognition software to be used with webcam capture, image reading and a even the DJI Tello flying Drone video feed.
+Face-R is a Face Recognition script developed in Python which can be used with PC webcam feed, an image and a even on the DJI Tello flying Drone video feed.

 Make changes in the Config.py file and run the facerecognition2.py.